deislabs/bindle/docs/reference-spec.md

 When a bindle is concretized into an invoice, it MUST have a name and a version.
 Version MUST be a valid [SemVer 2 version](https://semver.org).

-A bindle name can be one or more characters from the set of unicode alphabetic and numeric characters, as well as the characters `_` and `/`.
+A bindle name can be one or more characters from the set of unicode alphabetic and numeric characters, as well as the characters `-`, `.`, `_` and `/`.

-TODO: Are there other characters we should allow? `-` causes problems with algorithms that autoconvert between `_` and `-`, because of ambiguity. `+` and `%` are legal in URLs, and % might be useful as an escape character, per URLs.
+TODO: Are there other characters we should allow? `+` and `%` are legal in URLs, and % might be useful as an escape character, per URLs.
 A bindle name MUST NOT start with the string `bindle:` (the `:` is not a legal character in bindle names).

 Example bindle names: